 According to the data released by regulator DGCA, missed baggage continues to be among the top three complaints of fliers in India.
-In fact, mishandled baggage is one of the biggest issues with the aviation industry worldwide costing billions of dollars each year.
+In fact, mishandled baggage is one of the biggest issues in the aviation industry worldwide costing billions of dollars each year.

 This guide explains what you should do if your baggage is lost during travel or at the airport.

 Baggage Lost At Indian Airport During Departure

 In spite of all the technological advancements, airlines are still handled by humans and mistakes do happen.

 Your baggage might have been sent on the wrong flight or may have been left out at the departure airport.
 There might also be other reasons like a loose packing, wrong label or a suspicious item.

 If you cannot find your baggage at the baggage claim area even after a considerable amount of time, try not to panic.

 If you are sure that all pieces of baggage have arrived and yours is not there, contact your airline representative inside the airport.
 The airline representative will get you to the lost luggage desk.

 Most airports have has a ‘Lost and Found’ section to deal with misplaced and lost baggage.
-If a passenger has missed or lost the baggage in the onward journey he can report the matter to this department and a fast response can be expected.
+If a passenger has missed or lost the baggage on the onward journey he can report the matter to this department and a fast response can be expected.